-Read and follow the lighting instructions on the water heater's label.

-- 1. Turn the Control Knob to Pilot.
-Press the Knob in fully and hold it in. - 2.
-(The knob will travel in about 1⁄4 inch if it is set to Pilot correctly.) - Click the Igniter button continuously for up to 90 seconds or until the Status Light begins to blink for 90 seconds.
-If the Status Light does not begin to blink after 90 seconds, STOP.
+- Read and follow the lighting instructions on the water heater's label. - Turn the Control Knob to Pilot.
+Press the Knob in fully and hold it in.
+(The knob will travel in about 1/4-inch if it is set to Pilot correctly.) - 3.
+Click the Igniter button continuously for up to 90 seconds or until the Status Light begins to blink. - If the Status Light does not begin to blink after 90 seconds, STOP.
 Wait 10 minutes before attempting to relight the Pilot.
-Repeat these steps 2-3 times if necessary.
+Repeat these steps 2-3 times, if necessary.

-The circuitry on this gas valve requires that your wait 10 minutes between lighting attempts.
-If the Status Light blinks, release the Control Knob and set temperature to desired setting ("Hot" is approx 120°F).
+The circuitry in this gas valve requires that you wait 10 minutes between lighting attempts.

+If the Status Light blinks, release the Control Knob and turn it to the desired setting. ("Hot" is approximately 120°F).